inf112-v21/The-Downward-Spiral/README.md

 ### Running the server error
 There is an error when starting the server.
-This error seems like its kryonets faults, and is not harming the problem in any way.
+This error seems like its kryonets faults, and is not harming the program in any way.
 To fix this error:
 On intellij go to
 `Run -> Edit Configuration -> Modify options -> VM Options`.